In2ItChicago/In2ItChicago/readme.md

 ### Technical Overview
 This project consists of four parts
 - **Event Processor**:
 This is the heart of the application.
-It asynchronously scrapes websites and pulls in data from APIs, cleans and formats the data, then sends it to the MongoDB client.
+It asynchronously scrapes websites and pulls in data from APIs, cleans and formats the data, then sends it to the event service.
-Detailed documentation can be found [here](docs/event_processor)

 - **Event Service**:
 This is a standalone service that receives data from the event processor for insertion into MongoDB and processes requests from the clipboard site to display data to the user.